fauna/fauna-js/README.md

 ```

 > **Note**
 > Your application process may continue executing after all requests are completed for the duration of the session idle timeout.
-To prevent this, it is recommended to call `Client.close()` once all requests are complete.
+To prevent this, it is recommended to call `close()` once all requests are complete.
 It is not recommended to set `http2_session_idle_ms` to small values.

 > **Warning**
 > Setting `http2_session_idle_ms` to small values can lead to a race condition where requests cannot be transmitted before the session is closed, yielding `ERR_HTTP2_GOAWAY_SESSION` errors.